deepmodeling/rid-kit/examples/README.md

 ## Preparation

 To begin with, we need to prepare the following things:
-> 1. Initial conformation files in the PDB format.
+> 1. Initial conformation files in the GRO format and topology files containing information about force field.
 > 2. A RiD configuration file, offering parameters used in the whole procedure.
 > 3. A `cv.json` file containing the Collective Variables (CVs) selected.
+Or a standard plumed file `cv.dat` defining CV in plumed format.
 > 4. A machine configuration file, setting the localhost or dispatching systems.

 ### Global Setting in RiD

 RiD needs to update its NN iteratively, thus, we need to set the number of iteration in `rid.json` by adjusting the key `numb_iter`.

-When first sampling (e.g. module enhcMD), several independent and individual trajectories will go from the same or different initial conformations.
+When sampling (e.g. module enhcMD), several independent  trajectories will go from the same or different initial conformations.
 These initial conformation files in PDB format should be put into a directory (e.g. `rid-kit/examples/mol` where we offer 3 same ala2 conformation files as instances).
 To specify the number of individual trajectories which we call as a 'walker', we can modify the key `numb_walkers` in `rid.json: "00.bias"`.
 NOTE: the number of initial conformation files should not be less than `numb_walkers`.
-If these walkers start from the same origin conformation, just make enough copies of the initial conformation file.
+If these walkers start from the same origin conformation, just make enough copies (or soft links) of the initial conformation file.
 Then, set the number of neural networks by `"numb_model"`, and set number of nodes of each layer by `"neurons"` like `"neurons": [ 200, 200, 200, 200 ]`.
 Other parameters are also available in `rid.json`.

 ### Machine Setting